Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: threats to validity

 \textbf{Conclusion Threats.} Conclusion threats of our study include (1) overfitting of our dataset and (2) subjectivity of ground truth construction.
-To ensure that the matching and repair task do not overlap with the training dataset of ChatGPT to minimize (1), we manually analyze the updated UI tests (2) we have manually labeled and created a ground truth dataset which can be used to support future research in Web UI test repair.
-We mitigate (2) by cross-validating between two annotators during ground truth construction.
+To ensure that the matching and repair tasks do not overlap with the training dataset of ChatGPT to minimize the possibility of overfitting, we manually analyze the updated UI tests, and we have manually labeled and created a ground truth dataset that can be used to support future research in Web UI test repair.
+We mitigate the subjectivity of ground truth construction by cross-validating between two annotators during ground truth construction.